nicoaspra/sample03_website/_services/physics-I/units-and-dimensions.md

 | Time      |  Second (s)   |   Second (s)    | Second (s) |

 Different systems still exist today since some countries have not yet adopted the SI units.
 Moreover, some manufacturers still prefer different units since some have been around for a long time and the consumers have been used to them.
-One example is the power rating of an air conditioning system which is usually measured in horsepower, where in SI units, power is expressed in Watts.
+One example is the power rating of an air conditioning system which is usually measured in horsepower, where in SI units, power is expressed in Watts [W].
 Also, some books, especially in engineering fields, are still presented in different systems.